MenesInce/MenesInce/README.md

 - 👋 Hi, I’m @menescein
-- 👀 I am interested in android application development
-- 💞️ I’m looking to collaborate on ...
+- 👀 I’m currently learning C#-.Net Core
-- 📫 How to reach me ...
+- How to reach me inceem01@gmail.com

 <!---
 menescein/menescein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.